What are base and sub-themes?

 What is an (other) sub-theme?

 The (other) sub-theme is used to identify comments that fall under the base themes but not any of its specific sub-themes.
+This is best for responses that might mention a specific topic without going into more detail. eg. "rude staff, also airplane seats"

 Does all the sub-themes volume add up to the base themes volume?